 How To Edit Your WordPress User Profile

-At the far right-hand side at the top of your screen is the Howdy, User Name section …
+On the far right-hand side at the top of your admin dashboard is the Howdy, User Name section.

-You can also edit your user profile using the main dashboard menu by going to Users > Your Profile …
+You can also access your user profile screen from the main navigation menu by selecting Users > Your Profile.

-The Profile section contains various subsections that allow you to manage information about your user account.
+The Profile screen contains various subsections that let you configure, view, and manage information about your user account.

 - Personal Options